 For the cherry filling:

-- 1 tbsp cointreau or another orange liquor (*Optional - see note.)
+- 1 tablespoon Cointreau or another orange liquor (*Optional - see note.)

 Bake the shortbread base:

-- Heat the oven to 350 degrees.
+- Heat the oven to 350° F (176 ° C).
 Lightly spray an 8 or 9-inch square baking dish with non-stick spray.
-Cut a strip of parchment paper so that it will fit inside the pan on two sides and come up and over the sides of the pan on the other two sides.
-Spray the parchment paper lightly wtih non-stick spray.
+Cut a strip of parchment paper to fit inside the pan on two sides and come up and over the sides of the pan on the other two sides.
+Spray the parchment paper lightly with non-stick spray.
 Cut a second piece of parchment paper the same size as the first and fit it perpendicular to the first so that you have parchment paper coming up and over the sides of the pan on all four sides. (*See image above.)